 The concentration of some substrates and products of energy metabolism in the two groups of cerebral cortex transplants as a compared with infact cortex is illustrated in Fig. 2.
 It can be seen that no change (compared with the control) occurred in graft implanted in a host brain immediately after cavity formation.
 The decrease in the phosphocreatine concentration brotters on statistical significance (p is significantly different.
-In this case, the ATP, homebraceatine and gluose concentration for Fig. 2).
-The concentration core (Fig. 2).
+In this case, the ATP, homebraceatine and gluose concentration for the Fig. 2).
+It can be concentration to the figure of the significantly compared with the control, while the lactate concentration for the Fig. 2).